 Eating disorders are being more widely recognized and diagnosed.
 Like with other mental health conditions, it is difficult to say whether more people are suffering, or if more careful diagnostic procedures and decreased stigma are leading more people to seek treatment.
 In any case, it is important that people understand eating disorders, and know how to recognize them, in themselves and in their loved ones.

-Defining The Term: What Is An Eating Disorder?
+Defining The Term: Eating Disorder

 An eating disorder is best defined as a serious mental illness characterized by abnormal eating habits, distorted body image, and an intense preoccupation with weight, food, and appearance.
 It goes beyond mere dietary choices and becomes a deeply ingrained pattern of behavior that negatively impacts physical, emotional, and psychological well-being.